aws-samples/recorded-voice-insight-extraction-webapp/README.md

 # 🔧 Deployment

-The code base behind the solution consists of four stacks:
+The code base behind the solution consists of one stack defined in `infra/stacks/review_stack.py`, which deploys four [nested stacks](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html):
 1) A backend which handles transcribing uploaded media and tracking job statuses,
 2) A RAG stack which handles setting up OpenSearch and Bedrock Knowledge bases,
 3) An API stack which stands up a Cognito-authorized REST API and various lambda functions to logically separate the frontend from the backend, and